Introducing MetricFire Logging: Visualize Logs alongside Metrics

 As modern infrastructure grows more dynamic and distributed, collecting logs alongside metrics becomes a critical part of any observability strategy.
 To make this easy and powerful, MetricFire now supports a direct logging pipeline using Grafana Loki.
 This allows you to forward system logs from your servers to Hosted Graphite's Loki backend and visualize them in your Hosted Grafana dashboards with full control over queries, filtering, and alerting.

 This guide outlines how to set up and use this new integration.
-We’ll walk through installing a collector on an Ubuntu server, forwarding your system logs to the Hosted Graphite Loki endpoint, configuring Grafana to use Loki as a data source, and building dashboard panels that show both raw logs and extracted metrics.
+We’ll walk through installing a collector on an Ubuntu server, forwarding your entire syslog output to the Hosted Graphite Loki endpoint, configuring Grafana to use Loki as a data source, and building dashboard panels that show both raw logs and extracted metrics.

 Start a chat with us today if you are interested in testing MetricFire's new Logging Integration for FREE.
 We will help you every step of the way, from collection to visualization!